corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 ### Create the contract class

-As noted with the `MarsVoucherContract`, Corda states typically have a corresponding contract class to document the rules/policy of that state when used in a transaction.
+As noted when creating the `MarsVoucherContract`, Corda states typically have a corresponding contract class to document the rules/policy of that state when used in a transaction.
+To declare the contract class:

-To declare the contract class, add the class name `BoardingTicketContract` that implements the `Contract` class.
+Add the class name `BoardingTicketContract` that implements the `Contract` class.

 This is what your code should look like now: